MileHacker Logo

 • Generally unsafe and unpleasant for strolling or riding a bike.

-• Avoid strolling in dimly lit or deserted areas at night.
+• Avoid walking in dimly lit or deserted areas at night.

 • Limited pedestrian infrastructure outside specific zones.

-• Congestion is a continuous factor that impedes pedestrian movement.
+• Traffic is a constant factor that impedes pedestrian movement.

 • Cycling on main roads is hazardous due to aggressive drivers.

-• Always prioritize safety over speed when considering walking or cycling.
+• Always put safety first over speed when considering walking or cycling.

-• Stick to well-known car-free zones like Kota Tua or dedicated car-free events.
+• Keep to populated-known car-free zones like Kota Tua or dedicated car-free events.

 Getting Around Jakarta